mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/share-collection-with-public-api-network.md

 1. Select your team profile picture from your home page and then select **Team Settings**.
 1. Select the **Team Profile** tab and then select to upload your profile picture, banner, and favicon.

-To ensure quality, the files should fit these resolutions:
+To ensure quality, use the following resolutions for your files:

 * Profile picture: 2 MB max (official company logo or name)
-* Banner: 720x96 px <2 MB (official company colors, logo, or name)
+* Banner: 720x96px <2 MB (official company colors, logo, or name)
-* Image size: 16x16 px or 32x32 px (official company colors, logo, or name)
+* Image size: 16x16px or 32x32px (official company colors, logo, or name)

 Other settings you can manage in this area include: